dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 This looks somewhat surprising, but not much more surprising that an extension `operator[]` would: `for (var i in 1[10])...`.

+Any expression of the form `e1(args)` or `e1<types>(args)` where the static type of `e1` is not a function type, an interface type declaring a `call` method, or `dynamic,` will currently be a compile-time error.
+We would keep it a compile-time error if the interface type defines a `call` *getter*.
+Otherwise we would check for extensions declaring a `call` member and applying to the static type of `e1`.
+I any such exists, and the declared member is a method, then that method is invoked.
+Otherwise it is still a compile-time error.

 A second question is whether this would also work with implicit `call` method tear-off:

 ```dart
 Iterable<int> Function(int) from2 = 2;
 ```

 This code would find, during type inference, that `2` is not a function.
-It would then find that `int` does not have a `call` method.
+It would then find that `int` does not have a `call` member.
 Without the extension, inference would fail there.
 If we allow implicit tear-off of an extension `call` method, then the next step would be to check if `int` has a `call` extension member, which it does with the above declaration.
 Then, if the extension member is a method, it would treat the code like the equivalent:

 ```dart
 Iterable<int> Function(int) from2 = 2.call;